kyma-incubator/compass/docs/architecture/labeling.md

                       }) {...}
 ```

-### Getting list of possible labels
+#### Getting list of possible labels
 Label definitions are created every time, even when a user directly label Application or Runtime with a new key.
-Thanks to that, to provide list of possible keys, we need to return all Label Definition for specific tenant.
+Thanks to that, to provide list of possible label keys, we need to return all Label Definition for specific tenant.
+This functionality can be used in UI, for suggesting already existing label's key.

-### Search
+#### Search
 There are queries for Applications/Runtimes where user can define LabelFilter:
 ```graphql
  applications(filter: [LabelFilter!], first: Int = 100, after: PageCursor):  ApplicationPage!